-Although the NMC does not state the purpose of required off-street parking, the NMC does state the purpose of site design review which includes parking and on-site circulation.
-NMC 15.220.010 states that site design review provisions "provide for the review and approval process of the design of certain developments and improvements in order to promote functional, safe and innovative site development compatible with the natural and manmade environment.
+Further, the purpose of development standards evaluated in site design review, which include parking coverage and the minimum number of required parking spaces, is to "promote functional, safe and innovative site development compatible with the natural and manmade environment.
 The following provisions are intended to discourage unsightly development, improve the quality of new development in the city, coordinate the site planning process with existing and proposed development, and provide a pleasant working and living environment in the city.
 Furthermore, these provisions are intended to coordinate the site development process through review of the architecture of the structure(s), signs, landscaping, and other design elements on the site."
-Also regarding parking and on-site circulation, NMC 15.220.050(B)(2) states that "Provisions shall be made to provide efficient and adequate on-site circulation without using the public streets as part of the parking lot circulation pattern.
-Parking areas shall be designed so that vehicles can efficiently enter and exit the public streets with a minimum impact on the functioning of the public street."